ericlucit/ericlucit/README.md

-Nice—this homepage actually tells a very clean, infrastructure-level story, which is perfect for a GitHub profile.
-Below is a **GitHub-ready intro** that balances *technical credibility*, *product vision*, and *DOOH context* without sounding like marketing fluff.
-You can paste this directly into your GitHub profile README and tweak tone if you want it more casual or more founder-polished.

----

 ### CTO and Co-Founder of Lucit

 I’m the CTO and co-founder of **Lucit**, a platform built to power **dynamic, data-driven Digital Out-of-Home (DOOH)** advertising at scale.